 This office prepares nonpartisan analyses of bills which come to the Senate Floor for a vote.

 Senate and Assembly Videotapes, 1988 - date

 The State Archives also houses videotapes of selected floor session and committee hearings: Senate (1992 - date) and Assembly (1988-1998).

 Each legislative session state agencies draft new legislation and prepare analyses of bills which affect their programs.

 Statutes of California (1850 - date), Deering's California Codes Annotated, Journals of the Legislature (1850 - date), Final Calendars of Legislative Business/Final Histories (1877 - date), and various subject indexes to laws are also available to assist the legislative researcher.

 The Archives Research Room is open to the public from 9:30 a.m. to 4:00 p.m., Monday through Friday and is closed on state holidays.
 Archives staff are on duty during these hours to assist those doing legislative research.

 The Archives also provides research service for those located outside the Sacramento area who are seeking legislative history information.
 If a researcher can specify a particular chapter or bill (for a total of up to six), Archives staff will identify and photocopy materials in our collection relating to the bill(s) at a cost of $0.25/page.
-The service usually requires about 3–4 working days for research with additional time required for photocopying depending on the size of the order.
+The service usually requires at least 3 to 4 working days for research with additional time required for photocopying depending on the size of the order.